How the Rating System Works

 This nonprofit organization is dedicated to continually improving the lives of farm animals through their 5-Step® Animal Welfare Rating system.
 The system not only gives you the knowledge to make informed food choices, it encourages and rewards farmers and ranchers to improve their welfare practices.
 For more detailed information and species-specific requirements for each step, visit the Global Animal Partnership website.

-*As of February 16, 2017, a single supplier in our Pacific Northwest, Northern California, South Pacific and Rocky Mountain regions has had its 5-Step® Animal Welfare Rating temporarily suspended.
-Pork sold in those stores may not currently meet the GAP rating requirement.
+*Pork sold in our Northern California and Rocky Mountain regions may not currently meet the 5-Step® Animal Welfare rating requirement.
 Pork products continue to meet all other quality standards.